smdogroup/flume/joss/paper.md

 To date, the framework has primarily been tested for two applications beyond the simpler examples provided within the repository to detail the construction of _Analysis_ disciplines and _System_ architectures.
 In a nascent stage, it was utilized to perform optimization under uncertainty for a next-generation Mars helicopter.
-While the core functionality of the framework remains the same, the changes to the _Analysis_ and addition of the _System_ base classes cause this example to be out of date.
+While the core functionality of the framework remains the same, the changes to the _Analysis_ base class and addition of the _System_ base class cause this example to be out of date.
 Now, _Flume_ has primarily been tested in the field of topology optimization, with specific applications for initial post-buckling behavior and inverse design problems.
 The network complexity of these systems, specifically regarding the flow of information between distinct analyses, emphasizes the importance of a tool like _Flume_.
-Both of these demonstrations were instrumental in designing the framework and ultimately has resulted in its present state, and publications on both of these topics are in preparation for submission.
+Both of these demonstrations were instrumental in designing the framework and ultimately has resulted in its present state, and publications on both of these topology optimization applications are in preparation for submission.
 The representative _System_ diagrams and examples of the topology optimization formulations applied to a sample domain are given for the inverse design and post-buckling problems in \autoref{fig:inverse_design} and \autoref{fig:post_buckling}, respectively.

 ![Demonstration of *Flume* applied to topology optimization for inverse design with natural frequency applications. \label{fig:inverse_design}](Images/Inverse_Design_Sample.svg){width=100%}